Q. What would I have to do to donate Semen ?

 The next step would be a complete physical examination, including a transvaginal ultrasound examination.

-Once you are accepted into program for you and may be for your partner few blood tests will be carried out.
+Once you are accepted into a program for you and maybe for your partner, few blood tests will be carried out.
 These tests will be performed at no cost to either of you.

 Q. How is the donation cycle actually conducted ?